byu-cs329/hw7-spin/README.md

 ## 2. Prove Mutual Exclusion (30 points)

-Model the following mutual exclusion algorithm with Promela (25 points) and prove is *correctness* or *incorrectness* with SPIN (5 points).
+Model the following mutual exclusion algorithm with Promela (25 points) and prove its *correctness* or *incorrectness* with SPIN (5 points).

 ```c
 /*